 One of the problems in reviewing mindfulness practices is the lack of organized research available.
 There are also numerous versions of training with different themes and emphasis.
 Some examples available include:

 This article, by Chieso et al (2011) reviews the differences between mindful interventions and comments on the available research.
 This study does not offer a significant hypothesis of the most superior form of training.
 Nor does it suggest which active ingredients of the training process provide the greatest benefit.

 This form of mindfulness-based intervention includes meditative practices combined with strategies to cope with cravings.
 Many people struggling with addiction have poor ability to tolerate negative states and have learned to alter those states with substances.
-Acceptance and sitting with such a state is practiced during the exercises.
+Acceptance and sitting with such a state is practiced during mindfulness in addiction recovery.
 One term we use for this therapy is urge surfing, the ability to coast with a craving instead of acting on it.

 MBRP integrates coping skills approaches and substance refusal skills with meditative techniques.
 As both of these modalities are effective for addiction treatment, the hybrid approach is fundamentally sound.

 Most therapists have experience in teaching mindfulness to people.
 As with most therapy modalities, the teaching is likely a blend of specific training, practical experience, and personal opinion.
 The therapist will likely begin with an emphasis on breathing techniques, which are useful as general coping skills.